LIJUCHACKO/XmlDB/README.md

      `identifiedNodes, _ = xmlDB.GetNode(DB, 0, "../h1")`

 Also see Example  :"https://github.com/LIJUCHACKO/ods2csv_xmlDB".
 I have used this library to parse ods xml content.

+Note : XML - CDATA Sections are not supported by this library